 After taxes, I take home $3,400/month.
 Most of that goes towards rent, utilities, food, transportation, gym membership, etc. How much of my monthly paycheck should I realistically be saving?

-At 30, you’ve set a big hairy goal to start your own business and reach financial freedom.
-The good news is you have decades left to accomplish that.
+At 30 you have a big hairy goal to start your own business and reach financial freedom.
+The good news is you can because you have decades left to do it.

-You can’t procrastinate on this any longer.
+You can’t keep procrastinating about this.
 Why not?
-Did you know that a third of people near retirement age will live in poverty for the rest of their lives?
-Or that most families entering retirement only have $104,000 saved?
-Trust me, you don’t want to do this to your future self.
+Because a third of people near retirement age are going to live in poverty for the rest of their lives.
+And most families entering retirement only have $104,000 saved up.
+Trust me, you don’t want to do that to your future self.

 Besides, you’re probably leaving free money on the table.
-Most employers offer a 401(k) match, meaning they’ll match whatever you put in (up to a certain percentage).
-For example, if you put 4% of your paycheck into your 401(k) they’ll match it with another 4%.
+Most employers offer a 401(k) match, meaning they match whatever you’re putting in (usually up to a certain percentage).
+For example, if you put 4% of your paycheck into your 401(k) they match it with another 4%.

-So, contact your HR department and get your 401(k) set up, and put in the minimum to get the full employer match.
+So, contact your HR department and get your 401(k) set up.
+And put in at least the minimum to get the full match.

-Here’s a trick I want you to use: After you get your raises, keep spending the same amount of money.
-Now you’re saving $60,000.
-That’s not just one big lottery-sized check, this is every year, forever.
+So here’s a trick you can use: If after you get your raises you keep spending the same amount of money you are now you’ll automatically be saving $60,000.
+And that’s not just one big lottery-sized check, that’s every year, forever.

 You shouldn’t start a business because you want some specific outcome like financial freedom.
 You start a business because you have to.

-So, if you have to start your business, then do it now.
-Remember, you don’t need money or a degree or luck to start a business, only the ability to learn and to take action.
+So, if you have to start your business then just do it now.
+Remember, you don’t need money or a degree or luck, only the ability to learn and take action.

 In fact, you have an incredible opportunity because you work at NBC, and they do what you want to do.
-You can find mentors there, you can build your network there, you can learn everything you need to there, and on their dime.
+You can find mentors there, build your network there, and learn everything you need to know.

 It’s kind of like when I started this site.
-At first, I just wanted to get my ideas out there, but after two years I got interested in how I could turn it into an online business.
-I didn’t know anything about how to do that, but I was willing to learn and to take action.
+At first, I just wanted to get my ideas out there, but after a couple years I got interested in how I could turn it into an online business.
+I didn’t know how to do that, but I was willing to learn take action.

-That’s called tactical hell.
-I was in it, and it was wasting my time and energy.
+That’s tactical hell.
+And I was in it, wasting time and energy.

-I decided to focus my resources on what mattered most, and that was writing.
-What happened?
+So I decided to focus my resources on what I thought mattered most, which was writing.
+And what happened?
 My writing skills improved because repetition is the mother of skill.
-Once that skill became sharper, I could focus on the next one.
+Once I sharpened my writing skills I could focus on the next skill.

-You should focus on your one thing.
-I don’t know what that is.
-It might be something like making short films.
-Once that skill is sharp, then you move on to the next one.
-At some point you’ll have the skill set to start charging for your work, and then you can make the leap full time.
-You won’t have to worry about money because you’ve been saving up $60,000 every year.
+But it might be something like making short films.
+And once you sharpen that skill, then you move on to sharpening the next one.
+And at some point you’ll have the skill set to start charging for your work, and when you can start charging for your work it means you take the leap.